When it comes to managing your money, one smart move stands out: making the most of your superannuation.

 3. Make non-concessional contributions

 Contributions which are made from your after-tax salary are non-concessional.
 This money has already been taxed, so it is not taxed when the money is received by your super fund.
-From 1 July 2022, the non-concessional contributions cap is $110,000.
+As of 1 July 2024, the non-concessional contributions cap is $120,000.
 Members under 75 years of age may be able to make non-concessional contributions of up to 3 times the annual non-concessional contributions cap in a single year.
 Note that there are additional thresholds to consider for all ages before confirming eligibility.

 If eligible, when you make contributions greater than the annual cap, you automatically gain access to future year caps.
 This is known as the ‘bring-forward’ option.